barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

     obj.a = 0;
     obj.count = function () { obj.a++; }

-Some textbooks and libraries define all object members inside curly brackets:
+Some textbooks and libraries define all object members within curly brackets:

     var obj = {
         a: 0,